tonibois/Cogorza/README.md

 # Cogorzasim

-A program to simulate in blood substance concentration
+A program to simulate in blood substance concentration.
+It's applied to alcohol consumption by assuming mass conservation equation.